zzxwill/odps/intl.en-US/User Guide/Security/Authorization.md

         subject ::= user full_username | role role_name
     ```

-    Users familiar with  the GRANT and REVOKE commands defined by SQL92 or with Oracle database security management can find that the ACL  authorization syntax of MaxCompute does not support \[WITH GRANT OPTION\] authorization parameters.
-For example, when User A authorizes User B to access an object, User B  cannot grant the permission to User C.  In this scenario, all permissions must be granted by one of the following three roles:
+    Users familiar with GRANT and REVOKE commands defined by SQL92 or with Oracle database security management can identify that the ACL authorization syntax of MaxCompute does not support \[WITH GRANT OPTION\] authorization parameters.
+For example, when User A authorizes User B to access an object, User B cannot grant the permission to User C. In this scenario, all permissions can be granted by one of the following three roles:

     -   Project owner
     -   Project administrator
     -   Object creator
--   **Use Example of ACL Authorization**
+-   **Use example of ACL authorization**

     In the following scenario, the Alibaba Cloud account user alice@aliyun.com is a newly added member to the project test\_project\_a,  and Allen is a RAM-sub account added to bob@aliyun.com.
 In test\_project\_a,  they both must submit jobs, create tables, and view existing objects in the project.

-    The following authorization operations procedure is performed by the project administrator:
+    The project administrator performs the following authorization operations:

     ```
         use test_project; --Open the project